 Yes, well obviously, Cullen thought.
 He had meant ‘you’ in the plural sense.
 Clearly the mage had closed the rift, but Cassandra had managed to get the woman on her feet and helping.

 It really was remarkable, Cullen thought, staring again at the mage.
-The last time he’d seen the prisoner, she’d been dirty and pale and nearly dead.
-She was still dirty and pale - possibly more so than before.
-Her face was spattered with blood and she looked like she was ready to fall to her knees again.
-In that respect, she hadn’t changed much in three days.
+The last time he’d seen the prisoner, she’d been dirty and and nearly dead.
+She was still dirty, actually - possibly more so than before.
+Her face was spattered with blood and she looked like she was ready to faint.
+In that respect, she looked the same as she had three days ago.
 And yet, there was something entirely different about her now.

 It was her eyes, Cullen thought.
 They were open for a start.
-Rather than looking like a corpse, she now looked quite vibrantly alive.
-Further, she behaved like a soldier awaiting orders: cautious, yet alert.
+But more than that, her eyes seemed to shine.
+She did not appear fearful, but rather, she seemed focused.
 Accordingly, Cullen’s esteem of her rose a notch.
 Few mages would willingly throw themselves into a battle with demons.
 Cullen supposed time would tell if she was truly on their side.

 Kate tried not to flinch or blush as the soldier stared at her.
 No doubt the man was imagining a noose around her neck, just like everyone else in Haven.